 - BEST ADD-ONS: Liberty Home Guard

-A home warranty policy begins with the payment of an annual premium (though some companies permit quarterly or monthly premium payments).
+A home warranty policy begins with the payment of a premium.
 When the policyholder needs a repair or service for a covered system or appliance, they will contact the warranty company to file a claim.
-The policyholder will pay an agreed-upon service fee, after which a qualified technician will come to their home and perform the repair or replacement at no additional cost, up to the coverage limit (if one exists).
+The policyholder will pay an agreed-upon service fee, and a qualified technician will come to their home and perform the repair or replacement at no additional cost, up to the coverage limit.

 Home warranty policies may have coverage limits per service call, event, appliance, and year, but these will be specified in the agreement so there will be no surprises for homeowners along the way.
-The cost of the premium and service charges can be significantly less than one or two service calls without a warranty, especially in older homes or those with aging appliances and systems.
+The cost of the premium and service charges can be significantly less than one or two service calls without a warranty, especially in older homes or those with aging appliances and systems, so many homeowners find the cost of a home warranty to be worth it.

 What to Consider When Choosing One of the Best Home Warranty Companies

-As home warranties have grown in popularity, many start-up companies have joined the more established warranty companies in the field.
-Determining whether or not a company is reliable, follows good business practices, and provides good customer service can be tricky.
-To make sure they choose the best warranty company for their needs, homeowners will want to assess their coverage needs, consider their budget, and compare how each company handles various aspects of coverage.
+To make sure they choose the best warranty company for their needs (and avoid home warranty scams), homeowners will want to assess their coverage needs, consider their budget, and compare how each company handles various aspects of coverage.
 Checking with the Better Business Bureau and the National Home Service Contract Association (which offers accreditation for home warranty companies), consulting friends and neighbors, reading home warranty reviews, and collecting policy quotes from several companies can also make choosing a provider more manageable.

 Appliances and Systems in Need of Coverage

 Sometimes, a homeowner may have appliances or systems in their home that are not traditionally covered in a home warranty policy, such as a swimming pool or a hot tub.
-In that case, they’ll want to look for a company that offers add-ons to the standard policy.
+In that case, they’ll want to look for one of the best home warranty companies for pool coverage that offers add-ons to its standard policies.
 However, the homeowner will also want to check to see how much those add-ons will cost to make sure their premium doesn’t skyrocket by adding them.

 Most companies will generally offer whole-home system plans, in addition to appliance, combination, and add-on plans for items not covered in the basic plans.
 In addition, warranty companies will typically offer tiers of service, including a range from basic, less-expensive packages to premium plans that are costly but include more coverage.

 Most home warranty companies offer free quotes, which makes comparing the offerings easier, but the process of actually getting those quotes differs from company to company.
-While some companies will happily provide a quote online, others prefer that shoppers call and speak directly with an agent who can help them customize their coverage and hunt for the right combination of options.
-In the end, there’s a good chance that a homeowner will speak with an agent even if they begin the application process online, as the default quote-generating system won’t ask all the questions necessary to customize the coverage, which will result in a more generic quote that may or may not accurately reflect the homeowner’s actual costs.
+While some companies offer online quotes, others prefer that shoppers call and speak directly with an agent who can help them customize their coverage and hunt for the right combination of options.
+In the end, there’s a good chance that a homeowner will speak with an agent regardless, as the default quote-generating system won’t ask all the questions necessary to customize the coverage.
+Without speaking to a representative, this could result in a more generic quote that may or may not accurately reflect the homeowner’s actual costs if they decide to take out a policy.

 Homeowners will need to provide some basic information in order to get an accurate quote.
-Most reputable companies won’t give a generic quote without specific information because that would lead to an inaccurate quote.
-But this can be frustrating for people trying to get a basic idea of costs.
+Most reputable companies won’t give a generic quote without specific information because that could lead to an inaccurate estimate.
+But this can be frustrating for homeowners trying to get a basic idea of costs.
 Shoppers will likely need to provide the home’s address, their ownership status, and information about the home’s age when getting a quote.

 Alternatively, homeowners can call the customer service line and speak to an agent instead.
 Representatives from the best home warranty companies are often eager to help shoppers find the right coverage level.
 Because of their deep knowledge of the plans and policies the company offers, representatives may be able to help shoppers find a better deal on the coverage they need than they would find on their own.

-What happens when a homeowner needs to call for service?
-Each company will have a slightly different claims procedure, so it’s a good idea for the homeowner to ask specifically how this works with each company.
+Each company will have a slightly different claims procedure, so it’s a good idea for the homeowner to ask specifically how this works with each company they are vetting.
 Nearly all home warranty companies have call centers or hotlines for customers to call when they have a claim to file, but many companies also have online or app-based claim-filing options.
 Customers will want to consider their preferred method of filing a claim and make sure their chosen company has this option available.

 Few things are as frustrating for homeowners as researching and choosing a home warranty policy only to have the company reject their claim.
 Policyholders can avoid this frustration by reading through their policy terms, as reputable home warranty companies will include the requirements for claim approval clearly in their contract.
 Many home warranty companies have a minimum 30-day waiting period after the policy purchase before a claim can be filed, for instance.
-This protects companies from buyers who note a problem, buy the policy to cover it, and then immediately file a claim to avoid paying the full repair price.
-Some companies do waive this requirement, however, so homeowners will want to ask for the specifics when getting a quote from each company.
+Some companies do waive their waiting period under certain conditions, however, so homeowners will want to ask for the specifics when getting a quote from each company.

 Home warranties will often not cover appliances or systems that failed before the contract’s execution date, those in disrepair, or those that have not been properly maintained.
-For example, if the furnace fails and the technician determines that the filter has not been changed for years, the company may reject the claim.
+For example, if the furnace fails and the technician determines that the filter has not been changed for years, the company is likely to reject the claim.
 One of the best ways for homeowners to protect against this type of claim denial is to schedule a home inspection before purchasing a policy.
-A home inspector will assess the health and maintenance level of the systems to be covered and attest that they’re in working order, making it more likely that claims will be approved.
-If there are any issues, the homeowner can repair them before taking out a home warranty so they are starting fresh.
+A home inspector will assess the health and maintenance level of the systems to be covered and attest that they’re in working order, making it more likely that home warranty claims will be approved.
+If there are any issues, the homeowner can repair them before taking out the home warranty.

 Those who have recently purchased a home can find it frustrating to discover that the previous owners did not maintain the house in a way that would allow for warranty claims to be approved.
 Some warranty companies offer “fresh start” or “clean slate” options for new home buyers, in which they’ll honor claims as long as the new owners practice appropriate maintenance after they’ve taken ownership.
 If this situation applies to a homeowner, they will want to seek out companies that provide this option.